LLEB-ME/gouv.fa/content/meta/design/colours.md

 title= "Colours"
 +++

 The most common colours are textbook black and white, `#000` and `#fff`, respectively.
 Other accents may be used from time to time.
-These can be:
+These can be, but are not limited to:

 <section class="sandbox">
 	<p class="--farer-red">Red— #f65</p>